iterm-mcp

 write_to_terminal

-: Reads a specified number of lines from the iTerm terminal.send_control_character
+- Reads the requested number of lines from the active iTerm terminal.send_control_character

 Requirements